 Live Killers has had a chequered history.
 It sold well, if not spectacularly, and some initial music press reviews, at least, were not entirely unfavourable.
 Its rawness and apparent lack of polish met with approval.
 ‘Record Mirror’ described it as “a triumph”.
 Even ‘Sounds’ awarded the album three stars out of five3.
 However, despite this and a number of grudgingly positive reviews of the subsequent Crazy Tour (of which a Mick Middles review in ‘Sounds’ is a classic example), the music press remained almost uniformly hostile to the band.
 Punk and new wave might have burned themselves out by 1979-1980, but ska (urban, working-class, multicultural) and the ‘New Romantics’ (synthesized electronic pop, highly stylised fashion) were the coming Big Things.
 Queen were decidedly uncool.

 In particular, Live Killers struggled in comparison with Thin Lizzy’s critically acclaimed Live And Dangerous, released in 1978.
 There were certainly similarities: even the title ‘Live Killers’ carried echoes of the earlier release.
-Criticism of Queen’s performance – the apparent bias towards newer material, the use of recorded tape during the show, the lengthy guitar and timpani solos – segued into familiar attacks on the band as pompous, self-indulgent and out of touch.
+Criticism of Queen’s performance – the apparent bias towards their standout album, A Night At The Opera, and their newer material, the use of recorded tape during the show, the lengthy guitar and timpani solos – segued into familiar attacks on the band as pompous, self-indulgent and out of touch.
 Thin Lizzy, on the other hand, better suited the new wave aesthetic: street-wise outsiders with lyrics that romanticized rough, tough working-class culture.

 Criticism also surfaced from within the Queen camp.
 The official fortieth-anniversary history states that the band were “under pressure to come up with a live album”4.
 Georg Purvis attributes expressions of frustration and dissatisfaction to all four band members5, though he supplies few, if any, dates and supporting references to provide meaningful context.
 Elsewhere, in comments attributed to 1983, Brian talks wearily of the inescapability of live albums.
 On Redbeard’s In The Studio ‘rockumentary’ show about The Game, both Roger and Brian are dismissive of the album.
 A 2001 remaster was well received but I can find no evidence of anyone suggesting it was a major improvement on the original mix.
 It was seemingly not deemed worthy of a reissue as part of the 2011 remasters package and, at the time of writing, it does not appear to be available in the official Queen online shop.

 Everyone releases a live record.
 It’s just a filler before the next studio album.
 It will curb the sale of bootlegs sold at exorbitant prices.
-It all sounds so remarkably un-Queen-like: the uncompromising perfectionists forced to compromise and to meet the expectations of others.
+It all sounds so remarkably un-Queen-like: the ‘uncompromising perfectionists’ meekly compromising to meet the expectations of others.
 This is hardly the obstinate, headstrong ‘Queen’ whose debut single featured a drum solo, who released a six-minute single (seven minutes when Roy Thomas Baker gets into his stride) against unanimous industry advice and who, filled with unwavering self-belief, walked away from John Reid’s management in 1978 and into the Guinness Book of Records as Britain’s highest-paid directors.

 Double (even triple) live albums were almost de rigueur: Seconds Out, Strangers In The Night, Tokyo Tapes, to name just a few, all date from this period.
 Plans for a Queen live album had repeatedly been shelved during their early career.
 The bootleg often circulated as ‘Sheetkickers’ appears to be a professionally mixed 40-minute edit of the February ‘74 Rainbow show.
 The November Rainbow shows were filmed, of course, as well as the 1977 Earls Court6 shows.
 Perhaps the feeling was that film would better capture the theatricality and visual power of the band.
 The 33-minute Queen At The Rainbow film was shown in cinemas in 1976, but without an accompanying audio soundtrack release.
 Once the home video market was established in the ‘80s, We Will Rock You, Rock In Rio and Live In Budapest all appeared within the space of three years.